ksu-cs-textbooks/cis526/content/02-http/_index.md

 # Hyper-Text Transfer Protocol

-Ettiquette for Web Servers and Clients
+Etiquette for Web Servers and Clients